 - They’d have no choice but to climb stairs to access the bathroom or their bedroom.

-- It’s not possible to make updates for necessities like a wheelchair ramp, grab bars, railings, or wheelchair accessible bathroom.
+- It’s not possible to make updates for necessities like a wheelchair ramp, grab bars, railings, or an accessible bathroom.

 - Your home can’t accommodate the equipment they need — for example, a lift system or hospital bed.

-Another reason not to consider a granny pod is if your older adult requires more care than you or in-home caregivers can safely provide.
+Another reason not to consider a granny pod is if an older adult requires more care than you or in-home caregivers can safely provide.

-On top of the cost of the home itself, you’ll also need to factor in the cost of building permits and professional installation.
+On top of the cost of the home itself, you’ll also need to factor in the price of building permits and professional installation.

-Cost is a big consideration when looking for assisted living alternatives.
+Cost is a significant consideration when looking for assisted living alternatives.
 You’ll have to evaluate the costs specific to your situation and location, but here’s a rough comparison.

-According to Genworth, in 2016 the average cost of assisted living across the U.S. is $43,536 for one year.
-For a shared room in a nursing home it would cost $82,128.
-Exact costs will vary by location.
+According to Genworth, in 2025, the average cost of assisted living across the U.S. was $5,900 per month!
+Exact costs will vary by location, but that's a lot of money.

 That means in some areas, for roughly the price of one year of assisted living, you could buy a MEDCottage that would last many years.
 If this type of caregiving lifestyle works for you, it could save money that could be used for adult day programs, in-home caregivers, or other helpful services.